DIPlib/diplib/src/documentation/design.md

 lambda.
 However, the syntax using a derived class with a virtual function is somewhat simpler and more straight-forward, and thus more accessible.
 This was the main reason for us to choose the approach we chose.

+[//]: # (--------------------------------------------------------------)

+\section design_multithreading Multithreading

+We use *OpenMP* for multithreading, mostly because it seems (to me) easier to use than Intel's *Threading Building Blocks* (*TBB*). *TBB* does not require special compiler support, but all modern compilers support *OpenMP* (except for MacOS XCode CLang, even though it's possible to get a version of CLang that does).
+The GNU Compiler Collection has very good support for *OpenMP*, and is available on all platforms. *TBB* probably also plays better with C++ code than *OpenMP*, which does not allow exceptions to be thrown across parallel construct boundaries.
+But we're dealing only (so far) with trivially parallelizable code, so this is not a major issue.

+The framework functions determine, based on the number of operations to perform, whether it is worthwhile to create threads for a particular computation.
+To do so, they call a `GetNumberOfOperations` method of the line filter object.
+Each filter thus needs to have such a method that determines how much work it will be to process one image line.
+If the number of operations (clock cycles) is larger than a threshold, multiple threads are started to process the image.
+I noticed that there is not a large difference in overhead between starting one additional thread or starting three, so it was not worth while to fine-tune the number of threads based on the number of operations to perform.

+The threshold was determined empirically on one single computer, and the way that the number of operations per line is computed is also a little empirical.
+It is more than likely that the threshold will not be optimal on a different machine.
+Furthermore, for some filters it is not possible to determine the number of operations because it depends on the data (e.g. see the pixel table morphology line filter).

+Thus, the point at which multiple threads are launched is imprecise at best.
+However, what matters here is that, for very small images, we do not start threads and double or worse the time spent on the filtering.
+The old *DIPlib* did not have any such logic, always started threads within the frameworks, and consequently behaved poorly with very small images.